mattbachmann/react-state-managing/notes.md

 Under "Delete domain security policies" enter domain `localhost` and hit "Delete".

-Now can open http://localhost:3000 to test app.:-)
+Now can open http://localhost:3000 in a new tab to test app.:-)

 # Managing Form State and Validation